Aussiemon/Rimworld-HivePriority/README.md

-In Vanilla Rimworld, hives can crumble when their residents are slow to perform basic maintenance.
-This mod increases the repair check frequency for insects that depend on the hive to survive.
+In Vanilla Rimworld, insect hives can degrade over time because their residents don't perform enough regular maintenance.
+This simple mod increases the repair check frequency to every hour instead of every 2.5 hours.